LycorisAurea/trace_analysis/README.md

 ### Use Another Method To Calculate Entropy

-It will get the accurate entropy value by using the default parameters.
-Of course, you can simulate another algorithm of entropy calculation in this project.
+It will get the accurate Entropy value by using the default parameters.
+Of course, you can simulate another algorithm of Entropy calculation in this project.

 - Use Another Algorithm To Calculate Entropy

-  - The following code means to use default method to calculate entropy value.
+  - The following code means to use default method to calculate Entropy value.

     ``` Python
     TracePlot.one_analysis(input_pcap)